Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 > [!warning]
 >
-> If the final service you expose to your customers requires several server farms (e.g. ports 80 and 443), you will need to declare a `front-end`{.action} for each of your farms.
+> If the final service you expose to your customers requires several server farms (e.g. ports 80 and 443), you will need to declare a **front-end** for each of your farms.
 >

 ### Blue front-end

-This `front-end`{.action} is dedicated to accessing the production infrastructure.
+This **front-end** is dedicated to accessing the production infrastructure.
 The ports exposed to your customers are the standard ports for accessing the service.
 In this case, we are exposing a HTTP service, so we will use port 80 (443 if you would like an SSL termination).

 #### Via the OVHcloud Control Panel: